 I currently work as a Policy and Advocacy Advisor at The Pad Project, and am especially interested in in social justice, access to education, gender equality, sustainability and human rights.

 Hello!
-My name is Joe Linogao (he/him), and I am an Engineering with Management student at Trinity College Dublin.
+My name is Joe Linogao (he/him), and I am currently a Software Engineer at Akara Robotics and Engineering with Management graduate from Trinity College Dublin.
 I became a Laidlaw Scholar for TCD on April 2021 with my research proposal, "Automated Procedure for the Microbial Analysis of Contact Plates."

 Hi, everyone!
 My name is Sarina Zhou, a Class of 2024 student at Cornell University!
 I am major in Economics and minor in Law and Society.
 The aim of my research is to implement the UN Convention on Rights of Persons with Disabilities in Barbados, bridge the gap in understanding between legislators and their constituents, and improve the lives of those in disadvantaged and marginalized communities.
 I always seek opportunities to develop my skills and knowledge in various subject areas, particularly in the fields of law and business.
 I hope to pursue a career in immigration or corporate law in the future.